yubo56/nonlinear_breaking/MEETING_NOTES.md

+# TODO future work

+massive stars, main theory zahn etc

+for circ orbit, Kushnir/Zaldarriaga has analytical solution (dynamical tides simplified) for torque

+What about high e? decompose into spherical modes (n * P), can just add up torques for a bunch of circular modes.
+But is tedious.
+Can get closed form like weak tides?

+Vick & Lai, eccentric path, (S4) gives energy/torques for each component.

+But for massive stars, torques might be analytic (K&Z).

+Strongest might be pericenter, would have just one term.
+How much error? might be enough?

+Also maybe Storch \& Lai viscoelastic?

 # NOTES 04/17/18
 - Creating nonlinear equations: need pressure term on LHS, need a full-rank linear operator for basis by which to expand nonlinear terms